Christopher G Beevers

 See Google Scholar profile for more information.

-Dr. Beevers does not plan to admit a new clinical doctoral student for Fall of 2014.
+Dr. Beevers plans to admit a clinical doctoral student into his laboratory for Fall of 2015.
 See Info for Prospective Students for further detail.

 Info for Prospective Students

 Will you be taking a graduate student into your lab this year?